-In a series of posts last year (starting here) I discussed the difficulties in building a model for predicting Australian elections.
+In a post last year, I discussed the difficulties in building a model for predicting Australian elections.
 In the next series of posts, I want to build a few basic pieces of this model.

 The first piece of the model I want to build is a series of reliability weights for pollsters.
 First let’s have a look at who the main pollsters are in Australian elections.